mnieber/dodo-commands/doc/goals.rst

 Run commands in a docker container
 ==================================

-If you enable docker support, and if the command is runnable in docker, then the command will execute inside a docker container.
+You can make certain commands execute inside a docker container.
 Dodo Commands will read the project configuration to find out which volume mappings and environment variables it must create inside the container.

 Install dependencies automatically
 ==================================